We may earn a commission if you make a purchase from the links on this page.

 iPhone 12 vs iPhone 11 display

-- 6.1 inches OLED vs 6.1 inches LCD
+6.1 inches OLED vs 6.1 inches LCD

 2532 x 1170 pixels vs 1792 x 828 pixels

 457 PPI vs 324 PPI

 1200 nits vs 625 nits

 2020 is the first year when Apple will release an iPhone 12 quartet where all handsets will be using OLED display technology.
 It took the company 9 years to switch to OLED after the OG Galaxy S was introduced by Samsung with a unique and yet-unproven 480x800 Super AMOLED screen, but it is getting there now that the technology is cheaper and ubiquitous.